Law & Humanities Blog |

 Posted: 07 Apr 2011 11:15 AM PDT Brian L. Frye, Hofstra University School of Law, has published The Fortas Film Festival as Hofstra University Legal Studies Research Paper No. 11-10.
 Here is the abstract.
 The story of Jack Smith's film Flaming Creatures and the "Fortas Film Festival" illustrates the dialectic of obscenity.
 The obscenity doctrine expresses the conventional wisdom that the First Amendment actually protects art, and protects pornography only by extension.
 But Flaming Creatures and the Fortas Film Festival suggest that obscenity is dialectical.
 The obscenity doctrine provides the thesis: art protects pornography, by justifying the protection of sexual expression.
 Flaming Creatures and the Fortas Film Festival provide the antithesis: pornography protects art, by normalizing sexual expression.
 The history of obscenity law provides the synthesis: art and pornography protect each other.
 In other words, art transgresses and pornography reifies.Download the paper from SSRN at the link. |

 The Nature of Legal Understanding Posted: 07 Apr 2011 11:12 AM PDT Balazs Ratai, Carneades Consulting, has published Legal Semantic Frames - A Short Analysis of the Nature of Legal Understanding in volume 22 of Jusletter IT (February 2011).
 Here is the abstract.
 The paper is a preliminary study of questions relating to the possibility of using semantic frames as means of machine understanding in the legal domain.
 The paper focuses on the question whether we can talk about legal semantic frames or not and therefore examines how understanding can be understood in the legal domain.
-In other words it focuses on what legal understanding is and what specialities it has if any. |
+In other words it focuses on what legal understanding is and what specialities it has if any.
+Additionally some conclusions relating to the possibility of using semantic frames in the legal domain will be drawn.Download the paper from SSRN at the link. |

+The Black Corporate Bar and the Rise of Barack Obama Posted: 07 Apr 2011 05:00 AM PDT David B. Wilkins, Harvard Law School, has published The New Social Engineers in the Age of Obama: Black Corporate Lawyers and the Making of the First Black President.
+Here is the abstract.
 In this article, I document the connection between the election of the nation's first black president and the fledgling, but nevertheless important, creation of a new black "corporate" bar.
-Specifically, I argue that the new generation of black lawyers who moved into important positions of power and responsibility in corporate America since the mid-1960s played a critical role in opening the door for an Obama presidency – and that understanding the experiences and attitudes of these new "social engineers" is critical to understanding the President's approach to integrating his obligations as leader of all of the people and his expressed commitment to improving the lives of black people in the first decades of the twentieth century.Download the paper from SSRN at the link.
+Specifically, I argue that the new generation of black lawyers who moved into important positions of power and responsibility in corporate America since the mid-1960s played a critical role in opening the door for an Obama presidency – and that understanding the experiences and attitudes of these new "social engineers" is critical to understanding the President's approach to integrating his obligations as leader of all of the people and his expressed commitment to improving the lives of black people in the first decades of the twentieth century.Download the paper from SSRN at the link. |

 You are subscribed to email updates from Law & Humanities Blog To stop receiving these emails, you may unsubscribe now. | Email delivery powered by Google |